The World of the Victorian San Francisco Mystery Series

 Once upon a time I wrote a dissertation entitled “Like a Machine or an Animal: Working Women of the Far West in the Late Nineteenth Century.”
 For that monograph, I read books, articles, newspapers, diaries, memoirs, novels, and I did a thorough data analysis of the 1880 manuscript census for San Francisco, Portland, and Los Angeles, looking specifically at women who worked.
 The origins of my Victorian San Francisco mystery series can be found in that academic work and in my desire to illustrate, through fiction, what life was like for women who worked in the late 19th century.

-As a result, my novels and short stories draw heavily on my academic expertise.
-However, there is, of course, much of the historical background that I had to leave out when writing my novels and short stories, so I am using this website and my blog to do some filling in the blanks; providing links, photographs, and additional information on Victorian San Francisco.
+My novels, novellas, and short stories draw heavily on my academic expertise.
+However, there is, of course, much of the historical background that I have to leave out when writing my stories.
+As a result, I have used my blog posts on Victorian San Francisco to fill in some of the blanks; providing links, photographs, and additional information on Victorian San Francisco.

 M. Louisa Locke

 San Francisco Printing Industry

 Women in the Medical Profession

 Women in 19th century Co-education